-- 3.1 The following are 'prohibited items' by law under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - 3.1.1 Knives or weapons, alcohol, illegal drugs and stolen items; - 3.1.2 Tobacco and cigarette papers, fireworks and pornographic images; - 3.1.3 Any article that a member of staff reasonably suspects has been, or is likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and - 3.2 In addition to the above, the Academy has prohibited or restricted the use of the following items on the grounds that they are reasonably believed to be likely to cause harm or disruption: - 3.2.1 Phones - these are not to be seen or used on school premise. - 3.2.2 Vapes / e-cigarettes - 3.2.3 Broken compasses or any other sharp implement which could e used to harm others and has no place in school - 3.2.4 Any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury, or damage to property.
-Any item banned by the school rules which has been identified as an item which may be searched for - DFE guidance can be found here - 3.3 Pupils must not have these items in their possession, or use them in a way which is restricted,] on the Academy's premises, or at any time when they are in the lawful charge and control of Academy staff (e.g. on educational visits). - 4 Pupils may be searched for any item which is prohibited or its use restricted] by the Academy (as set out above) with their agreement
+- 3.1 The following are 'prohibited items' by law under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - 3.1.1 Knives or weapons, alcohol, illegal drugs and stolen items; - 3.1.2 Tobacco and cigarette papers, fireworks and pornographic images; - 3.1.3 Any article that a member of staff reasonably suspects has been, or is likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and - 3.2 In addition to the above, the Academy has prohibited or restricted the use of the following items on the grounds that they are reasonably believed to be likely to cause harm or disruption: - 3.2.1 mobile phones (phones should be switched off and in bags at all times whilst on the school site) - 3.2.2 other electronic devices including headphones, laptops and tablets, handheld electronic games and smart watches - 3.2.3 vaping devices / e-cigarettes - 3.3 Pupils must not have these items in their possession, or use them in a way which is restricted,] on the Academy's premises, or at any time when they are in the lawful charge and control of Academy staff (e.g. on educational visits). - 4 Pupils may be searched for any item which is prohibited or its use restricted] by the Academy (as set out above) with their agreement